-The UK has 15 nuclear reactors currently producing 21% of the country’s electricity.
-All but one of these are scheduled to be closed by the end of 2030.
-To fill the anticipated gap, the government wants to build a new generation of nuclear power stations.
-A National Policy Statement published by the coalition government in 2011 identified eight sites suitable for new nuclear reactors.
-But these plans have stalled, with cost and safety concerns leading to delays or cancellations.
+The UK has 13 nuclear reactors currently producing 16% of the country’s electricity.
+All but one of these reactors are scheduled to be shut down by the end of 2030.
+To fill the anticipated gap, the government wants to build a new generation of nuclear power stations, with a new Energy Security Strategy published by the government in April 2022 aiming to make nuclear power the cornerstone of the country’s energy policy.

 Despite these unpromising developments, industry advocates have continued to champion nuclear power as a reliable, clean energy source.
 The availability of superior renewable energy technologies rapidly being developed across the world is meanwhile ignored.